Two Wheeler Insurance First-Party vs Third-Party

 Which One is Beneficial?

 The primary difference between first-party and third-party two-wheeler insurance is the extent of coverage.
 As you must have now understood, third-party insurance covers third-party liabilities only.
 On the other hand, first-party insurance cover gives you extensive coverage, by protecting you against Own-damages (OD) and third-party liabilities.
-Given the choices, it is necessary to buy a bike insurance policy that fulfills all your needs and is within your budget.
+Given the choices, it is necessary to buy two wheeler insurance online that fulfills all your needs and is within your budget.

 If you are looking to buy a basic coverage plan with affordable premiums, third-party two-wheeler insurance should be your first choice.
 However, if you seek all-around protection for your bike, then you should purchase first-party two-wheeler insurance.
 As stated earlier, first-party two-wheeler insurance is a comprehensive cover that financially protects you against various types of damages at once.